The Future of Web Development in 2025

 Comments (2)

 The micro-frontend architecture point resonated with me.
-We've recently transitioned our platform to this approach and while the initial setup was challenging, the long-term benefits for our team have been substantial.
-Would love to see a deeper dive on this topic!
+We've recently transitioned our platform to this approach and while the initial setup was challenging, the long-term benefits have been substantial.